-Transition bumps in road When you carefully analyze the different systems and Express Mode transit support listed on the Where you can ride transit using Apple Pay support page, one condition becomes clear: current transit systems do not support Apple Pay Transit cards and EMV Express Transit when the system uses both MIFARE and EMV open loop.
-It seems to be a choice between supporting one or the other, not both.
-I suspect transit system operators do this because of the complexity supporting MIFARE and EMV mixed mode operations on the same transit system.
+EMV Express Transit Mode card clash When you carefully analyze the different systems and Express Transit mode support listed on the Where you can ride transit using Apple Pay support page, one condition becomes clear: current transit systems do not support Apple Pay Transit cards and EMV Express Transit when the system uses both MIFARE and EMV open loop.
+It a choice between supporting one or the other, not both.
+Apple Pay Ventra illustrates the problem: it has Express Mode for the EMV Ventra card in Wallet but not for regular EMV Wallet payment cards.

 This is because all EMV cards share the same NFC ID number which results in card clash at the gate reader.
 When cards share the same ID, only one card can be set for Express Transit Mode at any one time.
 Apple Pay China T-Union cards (EMV clone PBOC 2.0) do this automatically: turning on one card for Express Transit Mode turns off all other Express Mode Transit cards.
 Express Transit Mode Card settings will likely turn off any activated EMV payment cards when an OMNY card is added and turned on.
 Otherwise the complaints from Apple Pay MTA users would be endless.

-The last big OMNY headache: MTA Railroad ticketing After OMNY card is launched on Apple Pay and Google Pay, the next OMNY challenge will be integrating Metro-North and LIRR commuter rail ticketing.
+The last big OMNY headache: MTA Railroad ticketing and region integration After OMNY card is launched on Apple Pay and Google Pay, the next OMNY challenge will be integrating Metro-North and LIRR commuter rail ticketing.
 A difficult task as none of the train line are equipped with NFC card readers.
 MTA has yet to unveil any commuter rail ticketing integration details.
 Ventra has the same problem, commuter rail ticketing remains the age old conductor visual inspection, no tap and go contactless.
 And OMNY will only be as strong as the other important transit pieces that can seamlessly fit into it over time: JFK, PATH, etc. Last but not least there are thorny open loop user data privacy issues.